keu/docs/astro/environment-variables.md

 :::caution

-Given that this file will be committed to your version control tool and to Astronomer, Astronomer recommends either storing sensitive environment variables with the Cloud UI or using a third party secrets backend.
+Given that this file will be committed to your version control tool and to Astro, Astronomer recommends either storing sensitive environment variables with the Cloud UI or using a third party secrets backend.
+For more information, see [Configure a secrets backend](secrets-backend.md).

 :::